Gauravcg492/ISFCR-CTF-2020-WriteUps.io/Web/WriteUps.md

 # Get It!!!

+## GET it was designed intentionally to have two methods to solve.
 + Method 1
 	+ Crash the server by passing invalid parameters.
 	+ Due to absence of try catch on server side.